bigcommerce/checkout-sdk-js/README.md

 * [Example app](https://github.com/bigcommerce/checkout-sdk-js-example) - A sample checkout app written in React.
 * [Storefront APIs](https://developer.bigcommerce.com/api/v3/storefront.html) - The documentation for Storefront Checkout & Cart Web APIs.

+## Notes

+* If you are using this library on the checkout page of a Stencil theme, you must have [Optimized One Page Checkout](https://support.bigcommerce.com/articles/Public/Optimized-Single-Page-Checkout/) enabled.
+Otherwise, you will not be able to preview your changes.
+* You should only use this library on a HTTPS page unless you are developing locally.
+* In order to keep up to date on the latest changes, please subscribe to this repository by clicking on the [watch](https://github.com/bigcommerce/checkout-sdk-js/subscription) button.

 ## Contribution